hoainv99/OCR-Vietnamese/README.md

 # OCR-Vietnamese

-Model OCR combines 2 models: Text detection and Text recognition .
-Model text detection using CRAFT and model text recognition using transformer OCR.
+PP-OCR is a practical ultra-lightweight OCR system.
+It is mainly composed of two parts: CRAFT text detection and Transformer text recognition.

 ## Getting Started